soukron/openshift-install-wrapper/README.md

 ## TODO
 - Read cluster version and cluster platform from install directory for `--customize`, and `--destroy` operations
 - Add GCP support
-- Error handling when the cloud credentials are invalid
 - Improve `--list` output
 - Improve console output (ie. include timestamps)
 - Implement `--expire` parameter to delete (using cron) a cluster after a certain time

+## Known issues
+- Error handling when the cloud credentials are invalid or the installation fails
+- Lines with # in customization scripts are removed during the merge.
+This must be fixed.

 ## Contact
 Reach me in [Twitter](http://twitter.com/soukron) or email in soukron _at_ gmbros.net